What is a Safety Stand-Down?

 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
 Any workplace can hold a stand-down by taking a break to focus on fall hazards and reinforcing the importance of fall prevention.
 It's an opportunity for employers to have a conversation with employees about hazards, protective methods, and

 the company's safety policies and goals.
 It can also be an opportunity for employees to talk to management about fall hazards they see.

 Companies can conduct a Safety Stand-Down by taking a break to have a toolbox talk or another safety activity such as conducting safety equipment inspections, developing rescue plans, or discussing job specific hazards.
-Managers are encouraged to plan a stand-down that works best for their workplace anytime during May 8-12.
+Managers are encouraged to plan a stand-down that works best for their workplace anytime during the week.